AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 8. Do not edit anything, just save. `Ctrl`+`S` isn't coded to save in Layout Editor, so click the `💾` save button and the "saved" dialog should appear.

-    - You should have the corrupted BCLYT as its file size has been decreased.
+    - You should have the corrupted BCLYT file as its file size has been decreased.
 This is normal.

 9. Close the layout editor window.